(All fields required)

 Samantha Baker having fun on roller skates.

-Traumatic brachial plexus injuries can occur as the result of motor vehicle, sports and bike accidents, as well as backpacks and gunshot wounds.
+Traumatic brachial plexus injuries can occur as the result of motor vehicle, sports, bike or ATV accidents.
 The brachial plexus is a network of nerves that conducts signals from the central nervous system to the shoulder, arm and hand.
 Some of Samantha's brachial plexus nerves had avulsed, which means they completely separated from the spinal cord.
 Avulsion, the most severe type of nerve injury, can result in absence of movement, sensation and / or function in the affected arm and hand.

 "Samantha's arm was completely paralyzed," said Cindy, Samantha's grandmother and legal guardian.
 "She had no movement, her arm had dislocated at her shoulder and just hung there.
 It was totally useless to her."